 The reason behind its high smoke point is the excessive amount of monounsaturated fats.
 The only problem with this oil is that it loses its flavor and fragrance when heated.

 When it comes to health properties, the avocado oil is more or less similar to the olive oil.

 It has a high smoke point and a lesser amount of polyunsaturated fats.
 Avocado oil is a perfect choice for high heat cooking.

 Oils That Should Never Be Used for Deep Frying

 When planning to cook a delicious fired dish, stay away from these kinds of oil:

-- Choose oil that is low in trans-fats and other toxic fatty acids and high in saturated and mono-unsaturated.
-Also keep in mind the smoke point of the oil.
+- Choose an oil that is low in trans-fats and other toxic fatty acids and high in saturated and mono-unsaturated.
+Also, keep in mind the smoke point of the oil.